cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 ## What should I know before starting?

-ßBefore following the steps of this guide, you must know the risks of jailbreaking: Every time you modify your system in any way, there is always a chance that you could lose user data and ability to jailbreak.
+Before following the steps of this guide, you must know the risks of jailbreaking: Every time you modify your system in any way, there is always a chance that you could lose user data and ability to jailbreak.
 It is, however, very rare for a system to be rendered completely unrecoverable.

+- It is **strongly** recommended to backup your device to iCloud or iTunes in case of data loss
 - If no issues occur during installation, you will be jailbroken without any data loss
 - Keep the device plugged into to a power source so that any unexpected power off will be prevented
 - Jailbreaking allows you to unlock your system but can lead to data loss if you damage the OS
 - You may be vulnerable to malware and other security issues after jailbreaking
-- Your device warranty will become void after jailbreaking
+- Your device warranty will become void after jailbreaking, but you can claim your warranty from Apple by restoring RootFS or fully restoring with iTunes